RWLPedal/music-pcbs/PotooOctave/README.md

 ## Layout

 This is a single-knob pedal, so there's really no control layout.
-The PCB is barely larger than the footprint of a potentimeter -slightly wider, and just enough longer to fit offboard wiring and bypass LED.
+The PCB is barely larger than the footprint of a potentimeter -slightly wider, and just enough long to also fit offboard wiring and bypass LED.

 ### Screenshots